 When spinach is cooked, it becomes easier for the body to absorb some of its nutrients.
 For example, the body can absorb more iron from cooked spinach compared to raw spinach.
 Iron is an essential mineral that plays a vital role in the production of red blood cells and maintaining overall health.

-See also How to cook a brisket flat in the oven
+See also How long to cook thin pork chops in air fryer

 Cooked spinach is also a great source of vitamins, such as vitamin A, vitamin C, and vitamin K. These vitamins are important for maintaining a healthy immune system, promoting good vision, and supporting blood clotting, respectively.